2014 pro-Russian unrest in Ukraine: Sanctions

 During the course of the unrest, the United States, followed by the European Union, Canada, Norway, Switzerland, and Japan, began to sanction Russian individuals and companies that they said were related to the crisis.
-Announcing the first sanctions, the United States described some individuals targeted by sanctions, among them former Ukrainian president Yanukovych, as "threatening the peace, security, stability, sovereignty, or territorial integrity of Ukraine, and for undermining Ukraine's democratic institutions and processes".
+Announcing the first sanctions, the United States described some individuals targeted by sanctions, among them former Ukrainian president Yanukovych, as "threatening the peace, security, stability, sovereignty, or territorial integrity of Ukraine and for undermining Ukraine's democratic institutions and processes."
 The Russian government responded in kind with sanctions against some American and Canadian individuals.
 With the unrest continuing to escalate, the European Union and Canada imposed further sanctions in mid-May.

 Geneva Statement on Ukraine

-On 10 April, Ukraine, the United States, Russia and the European Union agreed to hold a 17 April quadrilateral meeting in Geneva to try to negotiate an end to the crisis in Ukraine.
+On 10 April, Ukraine, the United States, Russia, and the European Union agreed to hold a 17 April quadrilateral meeting in Geneva to try to negotiate an end to the crisis in Ukraine.
 The meeting produced a document, called the Geneva Statement on Ukraine, which stated that all sides agreed that steps should be taken to "de-escalate" the crisis.
-All four parties agreed that all "illegal military formations in Ukraine" must be dissolved, and that everyone occupying buildings must be disarmed and leave but that there would be an amnesty for all anti-government protesters under the agreement.
+All four parties agreed that all "illegal military formations in Ukraine" must be dissolved and that everyone occupying buildings must be disarmed and leave but that there would be an amnesty for all anti-government protesters under the agreement.
 These steps will be overseen by monitors from the Organization for Security and Co-operation in Europe (OSCE).
-The sides also agreed that the Constitution of Ukraine is also to be revised in a process that is "inclusive, transparent and accountable".
+The sides also agreed that the Constitution of Ukraine is also to be revised in a process that is "inclusive, transparent, and accountable."
 The agreement put on hold additional economic sanctions against Russia by the United States and the European Union.

 National unity talks

-As part of an OSCE initiative to solving the crisis in Ukraine, national unity talks were held in Kyiv, starting from 14 May.
-Separatists from Donetsk and Luhansk were not represented, as the Ukrainian government said that "those armed people who are trying to wage a war on their own country, those who are with arms in their hands trying to dictate their will, or rather the will of another country, we will use legal procedures against them and they will face justice".
+As part of an OSCE initiative to solve the crisis in Ukraine, national unity talks were held in Kyiv, starting from 14 May.
+Separatists from Donetsk and Luhansk were not represented, as the Ukrainian government said that "those armed people who are trying to wage a war on their own country, those who are with arms in their hands trying to dictate their will, or rather the will of another country, we will use legal procedures against them, and they will face justice."
 The OSCE said that Russian president Vladimir Putin supported its initiative.
 Concurrently, Russian Foreign Minister Sergei Lavrov said that the separatists should be included in the talks.
 Separatists from Kharkiv were indeed invited to attend, but they refused to participate.